PetropoulakisPanagiotis/parallel-convolution/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Parallel Convolution with random image
 ![alt text](https://i1.wp.com/jeanvitor.com/wp-content/uploads/2017/07/6zX2c.png?w=364&ssl=1) <br />
 A Random image is generated and then convolution is performed with a given filter.
-Convolution can be performed many times(based in user-input)  <br />
+Convolution can be performed many times(based in the user-input)  <br />

 ## How It Works
 A Random image is generated and then convolution is performed with a given filter.
 Convolution can be performed many times(based in user-input)  <br />